CMPT-276-SUMMER-2025/final-project-5-lakes/README.md

   - `frontend/`: Frontend assets including the main HTML, configuration, React components, pages, styles, and utilities.
 - Root files: Configuration and metadata such as `package.json` and lock files.

+Below is a simplified overview of our folder structure:
 ```bash
 final-project-5-lakes/
 ├── README.md